VikParuchuri/marker/README.md

 - DocLayNet from IBM
 - ByT5 from Google

-Thank you to the authors of these models and datasets for making them available to the community!
 # How to use this library for Python 3.10
 ```shell
 pip install -r https://raw.githubusercontent.com/VikParuchuri/marker/master/requirements.txt